Lumbar and Cervical Epidural Steroid

 At the Howard Liss, M.D.
 Rehabilitation Institute, patients can rely on Dr. Liss to put together the appropriate treatment, including epidural injections to ensure the most optimal outcome.
 Dr. Liss works closely with other specialists required to rehabilitate patients suffering from chronic pain or serious injuries, and Dr. Liss will refer patients as needed to ensure appropriate treatment.
 With extensive education and exposure to a variety of conditions that affect the cervical and lumbar spine, bones, nerves, joints, ligaments, tendons, muscles, brain, and spinal cord, Dr. Liss is uniquely positioned to help patients manage their pain and maximize their functioning.

-If you are in the Englewood or Fort Lee areas and are suffering from back or neck pain, contact the Howard Liss, M.D.
+If you are in the Tenafly, Englewood or Fort Lee areas and are suffering from back or neck pain, contact the Howard Liss, M.D.
 Rehabilitation Institute today.